azagniotov/stubby4j/README.md

 ## Key features

 * Dockerzied.
 Stub out external services in a Docker based micro-service architecture
+* Support for `TLS` protocol versions `1.0`, `1.1`, `1.2` and `1.3`
+* Support for HTTP/2 on HTTPS URIs over TLS (`1.2` and `1.3`) using ALPN extension
 * Fault injection, where after X good responses on the same URI you get a bad one
 * Dynamic flows.
 Multiple stubbed responses on the same stubbed URI to test multiple application flows
 * Request proxying.
 Ability to configure a proxy/intercept where requests are proxied to another service
 * Record & Replay.
-The HTTP response is recorded on the first call, having the subsequent calls play back the recorded HTTP response, without actually connecting to the external server
+The HTTP response recorded on the first call, having the subsequent calls play back the recorded HTTP response, without actually connecting to the external server
-* HTTP request verification and HTTP response stubbing
+* HTTP/1.1 or HTTP/2 request verification and HTTP response stubbing
 * Regex support for dynamic matching on URI, query params, headers, POST payload (ie:. `mod_rewrite` in Apache)
 * Dynamic token replacement in stubbed response, by leveraging regex capturing groups as token values during HTTP request verification
 * Serve binary files as stubbed response content (images, PDFs. etc.)
 * Support for delayed responses for performance and stability testing
-* Support for `TLS` protocol versions `1.0`, `1.1`, `1.2` and `1.3`
-* Support for HTTP/2 on HTTPS URIs over TLS (`1.2` and `1.3`) using ALPN extension
 * Support for HTTP `30x` redirects verification
 * Support for different types of HTTP Authorizations: `Basic`, `Bearer Token` & others
 * Embed stubby4j to create a web service SANDBOX for your integration test suite